Get,

 You must consult a qualified doctor before taking any herbal supplements.
 Do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.

-It is a traditional recipe commonly found in the households of North Eastern India, especially during summers.
+It is a traditional recipe commonly found in the households of North Eastern India, especially during summer.

-Take bael fruit, wash it and break the hard shell from all around.
-Once it broke, remove the pulp in a bowl.
+Take bael fruit, wash it, and break the hard shell from all around.
+Once it breaks, remove the pulp in a bowl.
 Mash the pulp till it softens and strain the mixture to remove any solid particles or impurities.
 You can add chilled milk, cardamom powder, jaggery, and black salt to the bael pulp if you want.

-• Bael Chutney – A sticky, flavourful spread for snacks or flatbreads like parathas, make this chutney by combining 12 baels with brown sugar, black salt, cumin seeds, black pepper powder, fennel, regular salt and a hint of red chilli powder.
+• Bael Chutney – A sticky, flavourful spread for snacks or flatbreads like parathas, make this chutney by combining 12 baels with brown sugar, black salt, cumin seeds, black pepper powder, fennel, regular salt, and a hint of red chili powder.
 Reduce over medium-low heat till you have a thick, paste-like consistency.

-• Bael Jam – For a sweeter version of the previous recipe, use only ingredients; bael, sugar and lemon juice.
+• Bael Jam – For a sweeter version of the previous recipe, use only the ingredients; bael, sugar, and lemon juice.
 Follow the same instructions and reduce till you have an easily spreadable jam.

 Get all the benefits of bael with these tasty recipes.
 Don’t be afraid to venture outside your comfort zone, while bael juice recipes may be easy, there are so many other ways to consume this fruit!